 Neil Barron is an industrial design graduate from the Royal College of Art, London with over 30 years of professional experience formerly as a qualified Aeronautical Engineer (Rolls-Royce aero engines) and latterly as an industrial designer and innovator.

 He founded Gusto, a design and innovation consultancy, and through it has worked with a number of diverse clients including Boots, E.ON, Intel, Lego, The Body Shop and Unilever on the design and development of award winning products for international markets.

 As well as this, Neil is an avid cyclist.
-After having a number of bikes stolen on the streets of London and continuously having to carry round heavy bike locks, the idea for Litelok® was born.
+After having a number of bikes stolen on the streets of London and continuously having to carry around heavy bike locks, the idea for Litelok® was born.
 Neil then started Zeal Innovation Ltd at the end of 2013, with marketeer Will Riley, whom he met at Southampton University many years before, to develop and commercialise the Litelok® lightweight bike lock idea.

 Building Better Security for Bikes